Old San Juan San Juan, Puerto Rico Travel Guide

 Old San Juan holds different charms throughout the year.

-Visit during the low season (summer/fall) for a quieter, more budget-friendly experience, with smaller crowds and a relaxed pace.
+Visit in the slower season (summer/fall) for a quieter, more budget-friendly experience, with fewer crowds and a relaxed pace.

-On a return trip, dedicate more time to checking out different regions of Puerto Rico, like the central mountains (for a cup of coffee routes and a more temperate climates), the west coast (for riding waves in Rincón), or the south (for Ponce's special building design and dry forest landscapes).
+On a return trip, dedicate more time to exploring different regions of Puerto Rico, like the central mountains (for a cup of coffee routes and a more temperate climates), the west coast (for riding waves in Rincón), or the south (for Ponce's unique architecture and dry forest landscapes).

 Use packing organizers from Eagle Creek to pack efficiently for your next journey.